My Favorite Guided Tours of Chicago

 www.artic.edu

 If you’re an art lover, you must absolutely visit the Art Institute of Chicago.
-After all, it’s one of the world’s finest art museums, as well as one of the oldest and largest.
+After all, it’s one of the world’s finest art museums and one of the oldest and largest.
 Moreover, you probably already have it on your itinerary.
 Although you can certainly go on a self-guided tour, with or without using the museum’s free app, you can also take a tour.
 For example, the most practical tour to consider is the Visitor Welcome tour.
-These tours last just 30 minutes and will cover artwork you shouldn’t miss, like the large collection of Monet paintings and Grant Wood’s “American Gothic”.
-However, you shouldn’t miss other notable pieces of art, like Andy Warhol’s “Elizabeth Taylor” and Edward Hopper’s “Nighthawks”.
+These tours last just 30 minutes and will cover artwork you shouldn’t miss, like the large collection of Monet paintings and Grant Wood’s “American Gothic.”
+However, you shouldn’t miss other notable art pieces, like Andy Warhol’s “Elizabeth Taylor” and Edward Hopper’s “Nighthawks”.
 That’s also not to mention Marc Chagall’s stunning “American Windows”.
-In this case, you may have to ask for assistance to find Chagall’s beautiful stained glass windows as its location can be tricky to find.
+In this case, you may have to ask for assistance to find Chagall’s beautiful stained glass windows, as its location can be tricky to find.

 Bobby’s Bike Hike Chicago